-Charitable contributions are an excellent way to give back and make a real difference in the world.
+Charitable contributions are an excellent way to receive tax deductible donations and give back and make a real difference in the world.
 Donating to a qualified nonprofit benefits those in need while also reducing your taxes.
 But maximizing your deductions is no easy task.
 In this blog post, we’ll look at ten steps you can take to ensure that your charitable contributions are properly documented and maximize your tax benefits.

 The amount you can deduct on your taxes is generally the fair market value of the property donated, or the cash value.
 However, the IRS may limit the amount you can claim on your taxes if the donation is part of a quid pro quo transaction or for certain types of donations.
 To maximize the amount of your tax deduction, be sure to save records of all payments, get a statement from the charity for donations of $250 or more, and make sure that the donation is eligible for a tax deduction.